tejas101/Weather-Powered-Email/README.md

 # Weather-Powered-Email
-Full stacked web application in LAMP stack, where it takes the sign-up forms from users and send personalized emails based on the subscribers’ location and the current weather at that location.
+Full stack web application in LAMP stack, where it takes the sign-up forms from users and send personalized emails based on the subscribers’ location and the current weather at that location.

 Steps to run the code on a local machine